aidyp/adp/content/_index.md

 ![Alt](/pictures/calvin_and_hobbes.jpg "with love to Bill Waterson")

-This blog aims to explore computers in an intuitive way.
-Each post asks a question of our machines and tries to present the answer plainly.

-I really need to rewrite this.

-There are also jokes.
+This blog is a collection of thoughts and projects about computers.
+It's written for people who are interested in technology, but don't have a computer science degree.
+There are also jokes!